Dandruff in dogs: Is dry skin the cause?

 Dry skin

-Heating air in winter
+heating air in winter

-Fur change
+coat change

 New or wrong diet